whitelight-whiteheat/wd-2DU/SUBMISSION_CHECKLIST.md

 - [ ] No unnecessary files are included
 - [ ] Submission includes the URL of the deployed application
 - [ ] Submission includes screenshots of validation results
+- [ ] Submission includes link to IDE view in repl.it

 ## Notes

-- If any items are not checked, address them before submitting
+- The home page is currently named index.html instead of project.html as required
+- Need to provide a link to the IDE view in repl.it
 - Make sure to test the application thoroughly before submission
 - Double-check that all links and functionality work as expected
 - Ensure all documentation is clear and comprehensive